matisnape/mbank_ynab_parser/README.md

 - support for files from directory different than the one of the script

 ### Changelog
+PR 4
+- rewrote the script to Elixir

 PR 3
 - support for credit card statements
 - introduced classes for account & credit card